Distribution of Chores with Information Asymmetry: Preliminaries

-A pair of an original allocation and a pricing vector, $(A,p)$, is a \emph{Fisher market equilibrium} if every agent $i \in \calN$ receives only its minimal pain per buck chores, i.e. $A_i \subseteq MPB_i$.
-It is well known that in every Fisher market equilibrium allocation is \PO{}.
-A Fisher market equilibrium $(A,p)$ is \emph{price envy-free up to one item} (\pEF{1}) if for every $i ,j \in N$ either $A_i = \emptyset$ or there exists $c \in A_i$ such that $p(A_i \setminus \{c\}) \le p(A_j)$.
-It is known that if $(A,p)$ is \pEF{1}, then $A$ is \EF{1}~\citep{ebadian22:fairly}.
+A pair of a real allocation and a pricing vector $(A,p)$ is a \emph{Fisher market equilibrium} if every agent $i \in \calN$ receives only its minimal pain per buck chores, i.e., $A_i \subseteq MPB_i$.
+It is well-known that every allocation of a Fisher market equilibrium is \fPO{} \citep{Mas-Colell95:Microeconomic}.
+A Fisher market equilibrium $(A,p)$ is \emph{price envy-free up to one item} (\pEF{1}) if for every $i, j \in \calN$, either $A_i = \emptyset$ or there exists $c \in A_i$ such that $p(A_i \setminus \{c\}) \le p(A_j)$.
+It is known that if $(A,p)$ is \pEF{1}, then $A$ is \EF{1} \citep{ebadian22:fairly,garg2022fair}.